MagnusThome/RejsaCAN-ESP32/3dprint/README.md

 - "Vertical" with integrated OBD2 connector.
 Flatter, doesn't stick out as long from the jack as the "Horizontal" version but is wider so will not fit in all cars.

 - I've also made a version of this one with a slot for a built in SD card reader.
-Good for logging locally in the plug instead of over Bluetooth/Wifi/USB.
+Good for logging locally within the unit instead of over Bluetooth/Wifi/USB.
 This one is slightly thicker.
 <br clear=all>
 <hr>